Hone logo

 Expected Behavior:

-• A graph with a single node.
+• Graph with a single node.

-• A graph with disconnected components.
+• Graph with multiple disconnected components.

 Examples